-- Your child will have a Guided Reading sessions in Owl Class and Penguin Class each week; one of which will be with a teacher, another with a TA and also include independent support reading tasks.
+Guided Reading - Your child will have Guided Reading sessions in Owl Class and Penguin Class each week; one of which will be supported by a teacher, another with a TA and may also include independent support reading tasks.
+These sessions will be developed around identified "quality reading books" suitable for the year groups.
 Parrot Class develop their reading skills linked to topic work and class novel.

-- We will check your child's progress on a termly basis.
+Assessing & Checking - We will check your child's progress on a termly basis.
 We will record what they can do linked to the EYFS and the National Curriculum.
-We also use Oxford Reading Criterion Scale to assist identifying where we need to focus your child's learning.
+We use word checks, miscue tests (assesses the percentage of accuracy and fluency) and the Oxford Reading Criterion Scale (focuses on comprehension and word knowledge) to assist identifying where we need to focus your child's learning.
 This looks at skills linked to READ.

-We are very lucky to be part of the , which means we have three adults from the community, who come into Bledington to read with the children in Owl and Penguin class.
-We also have other who come into school to read with our pupils.
+We are very lucky to be part of the Volunteer School Reading, which means we have three adults from the community, who come into Bledington to read with the children in Owl and Penguin class.
+We also have other parent volunteers who come into school to read with our pupils.
 If you would like to volunteer, please speak to your child's class teacher or Mrs Bell.

 Please note: all parents who volunteer in schools must have a current DBS check.
 Mrs Logue can help you with this.